ReasonDojo/reason-dojo-may-2020/README.md

 ### Socializing

 One of the hardest parts of virtual meeetups is creating space for free form socializing.
 To combat this, we will have three places you can socialize during the event:
-- Zoom: we will keep the main Zoom going during the Hacking Session.
-Feel free to stay on and chat with others.
 - Discord #general voice chat room: this is a room where you can voice chat with others
 - #bikeshedding: a Discord channel that is great for chatting about anything really